-NUI Galway are currently leading a Phase II clinical trial in the use of stem cells as a therapy for osteo-arthritis (ADIPOA-2).
+NUI Galway is currently leading a Phase II clinical trial in the use of stem cells as a therapy for osteoarthritis (ADIPOA-2).
 In addition, the university leads other stem cell clinical trials in corneal transplant (VISICORT), diabetic wound healing (REDDSTAR) and diabetic nephropathy (NEPHSTROM).
 Orbsen and Pintail work closely with NUI Galway on all these clinical trials.

 NUI Galway, Orbsen, the University of Genoa and Pintail were all involved in the FP7 PURSTEM project, which laid a great deal of the technical foundation for AUTOSTEM.